allennrbc/Software-Tools-Spring-2024/Christine's Analysis.md

 1. Has the rate of part-time retail positions changed over time?
 2. Is this “insidious” problem really new?
-3. Can the ACA and FTE criteria releive part of this "insidious" problem?
+3. Can the ACA and FTE criteria relieve part of this "insidious" problem?
 What shortfalls remain to be addressed?

 4. IF this is a new problem, what has changed in the retail workforce or in the general labor market
 5. Has the business of retail changed?